acend/kubernetes-basics-training/content/en/docs/02.0/_index.en.md

 sectionnumber: 2
 ---

-In this we will install and configure the `kubectl` client to be able to practice on further tasks in the following techlabs.
+In this lab, we will install and configure the `kubectl` client to be able to practice further tasks in the labs that follow.

-## Command Line Interface
+## Command-line interface

-`kubectl` provides for you a console based interface to control one or several Kubernetes clusters.
+The `kubectl` command is the primary command-line tool to control one or several Kubernetes clusters.

-As the client is written in Go, you can run the single binary on the following Operating Systems:
+As the client is written in Go, you can run the single binary on the following operating systems:

-* Microsoft Windows
+* Windows
-* Mac OS X
+* macOS
 * Linux

 {{< onlyWhen rancher >}}